Aqualyte/K8s-Blog-series/ReplicaSet and Deployement.md

 Basically, Rolling update provides the orderly migration from one version to newer version.
 Rolling update is used in such situation when a new version of application came and you have to switch to newer version.
 In the rolling update all the running pod will be replaced with the newer version of application by systematically terminating the older version of application pods.

 Rollback on the other hand is use to rollback to older version of your application.
-Suppose you have new bug in the application that need to be solve in that case you might need to go to older version of the application with rolling update you can achieve that.
+Suppose you have new bug in the application that need to be solve in that case you might need to go to older version of the application with rollback you can achieve that.
 With rollback all the replicas of pod which are running on the newer version of application will be rollback again to previou version.

 # Deployment with Replicaset

 Deploymens are generelly used with replicaset as they are used to manage replicsets.
-With the help of deployment You can simply roll back to a previous Deployment revision when managing a ReplicaSet using a Deployment.
-You can also use a Deployment to create a new revision of a ReplicaSet and then migrate existing pods from an older revision into the new revision.
+With the help of deployment You can simply roll back to a previous Deployment revision.
+When you are managing ReplicaSet using Deployment You can also use a Deployment to create a new revision of a ReplicaSet and then migrate existing pods from an older revision into the new revision.
 After that, the Deployment can take care of cleaning up old, unused ReplicaSets.

-Basically, Replicaset ensure replicas of pods are available whereas deployment are reponsible for managing different versions of the application.
-Like deployemnt replicaset cant rollou or rollback to different version of application nor maintain any revisions for the same.
+So, Replicaset ensure replicas of pods are available whereas deployment are reponsible for managing different versions of the application.
+Like deployemnt replicaset cant rollout or rollback to different version of application nor maintain any revisions for the same.

 ## Deployemnt Configuration